cloudtnt-rcl/RCL.CloudTnT.Express.Installation/index.md

 ## Database

-The application requires a SQL relational database to store its data.
+The applications require a SQL relational database to store its data.
 The following databases are supported

 - Sql Server
 - Postgres
 - MySql

 These databases can be hosted in the public cloud, on-premise or PC.

+## Web Application Hosting

+The web applications is hosted in a web browser.
+The following hosting systems are supported

+- Cloud Hosting
+- On-Premise Hosting
+- Stand Alone Hosting